 Almost all land access to Eastern Madagascar is via a single road, the RN2 from Antananarivo.
 It is possible to drive up the coast from Fort Dauphin (Taolagnaro), but this is 4WD adventure travel, not transport.
 The RN5 between Tamatave and Soanierana-Ivongo isn't great, and spectacularly bad between Soanierana-Ivongo and Maroantsetra.
 There is no road connection between Maroantsetra and the northeast (Antalaha, Sambava etc).

 The Infamous RN5

-Depending on how you look at it, the RN5 from Soanierana-Ivongo to Maroantsetra is either the worst road in Madagascar, or the best 4WD adventure in the country.
-The very idea of calling it a ‘National Route’ is so hysterical that only the sight of your 4WD being floated across a river on a few oil drums will stop you laughing.
+The 240km of RN5 from Soanierana-Ivongo to Maroantsetra is probably the worst 'road' in Madagascar.
+The very idea of calling it a ‘National Road’ is so hysterical that only the sight of your ride floating on a couple of dugout canoes will stop you laughing.

 The road has distinct stretches, each with its own set of difficulties.

 - Soanierana-Ivongo to Manompana is essentially a swamp; the main stretch of the road is so bad that locals have done a special deviation for motorbikes.
 It is still phenomenally muddy but just about manageable.

 - Manompana to Sahasao has a number of deep sandy stretches (sometimes you're on the beach, racing the waves): they're treacherous when dry but manageable when wet.